 “Reaching us has never been easier with our Vip text messaging service.
 To receive exclusive updates and offers, please Text ‘JOIN’ to 123456.
 Data charges may apply.” to opt out reply stop to end

 So yes, you’d better make sure that you got it right this time to not lose a subscriber over an autocorrect mistake.
-Plus, a mobile keyword that’s likely to be misspelt is also likely to be auto corrected and replaced with a completely different word.
+Plus, keywords that are likely to be misspelled is also likely to be auto-corrected and replaced with a completely different word.

-Lastly, stay away from keywords that still auto correct despite using its many other versions.
-The key is to test your keyword first before making things official.
+Lastly, stay away from keywords that still autocorrect despite using its many other versions.
+The key is to test your mobile keywords first before making things official.